monarch-initiative/phenogrid/tests/behave/README.md

 sudo yum -y install python-virtualenv
 ````

+## On Mac OS X

+You can install the Python virtualenv through Homebrew on Mac.

 # Runing Tests

 Note: you need to have the desktop and web browser (it uses Firefox by default) installed in order to run the tests.